hydai99/Capstone-AllianceBernstein/README.md

 # Capstone Project: Financial Analysis Based on School Districts

-> Vanderbilt University, Master of Data Science, Capstone Project
+Vanderbilt University, Master of Data Science, Capstone Project

+by Hongyu Dai

 # Project Overview
 This project aimed to support Alliance Bernstein in their implementation of a new investment management strategy known as School District Impact, which prioritizes responsible investing to generate environmental and social impact in historically marginalized communities.
 Specifically, the project aimed to systematically compile key performance indicators that are essential to achieving the School District Impact mission, analyzing data over a five-year period to identify any positive or negative trends.